ibm-wsc/hyper-protect-virtual-servers-workshop/docs/proposechange.md

 You will see a message similar to the following: "You’re editing a file in a project you don’t have write access to.
 Submitting a change to this file will write it to a new branch in your fork, so you can send a pull request."

+Make your changes in Markdown.
+And submit for review.

 The owners of this repo will review your pull request and accept or deny your change proposal.

 There are other ways of doing a pull request, a Google search will lead you to those tutorials.